GregorHildebrand/system_information/README.md

--> This small python-script shows you some information about your system.
+-> This python-script shows you some information about your system.

 -> If Python is installed on your Windows operating system you can execute the python script by clicking/double-clicking it, and alternatively you can execute the batch-script "run_sysinfo.bat" via commandline or by clicking/double-clicking it.